SharePoint/sp-dev-docs/docs/declarative-customization/site-theming/sharepoint-site-theming-powershell.md

 ## Set-SPOHideDefaultThemes

 > [!NOTE]
-> this cmdlet was named as ```Set-HideDefaultThemes``` until December 2017 release of SPO Management Shell.
-We recommend that you'd use the latest version of the PowerShell cmdlets.
+> This cmdlet was named ```Set-HideDefaultThemes``` until the December 2017 release of SPO Management Shell.
+We recommend that you use the latest version of the PowerShell cmdlets.

 The **Set-SPOHideDefaultThemes** cmdlet is used to specify whether the default themes that come with SharePoint should be included in the theme picker list.
 For example, you might want to create custom themes for your sites and then remove the default themes, to ensure that all pages will use your custom themes.